bcgov/bc-raster-roads/README.md

 -   03\_analysis.R
 -   04\_output.R

 The packages used in the analysis can be installed from CRAN using `install.packages()`.
+An installation of [GDAL](http://www.gdal.org/) is required for the `ogr2ogr` command.

 ### Project Status